-Vehicle Type District Owned Units District Enrollment Buses per Student School Buses 57 20,629 0.0028 Source: Beaufort County School District Enrollment totals reflect attendance 45
+Vehicle Type District District Buses per

+Owned Units Enrollment Student

+School Buses 57 20,629 0.0028

 Source: Beaufort County School District.
 Enrollment totals reflect attendance 45 days into the school year.

 SCHOOL IMPACT FEE CALCULATION

 The Beaufort County School District school development impact fee methodology is based on current average public school student generation rates, level of service standards, and local costs.
 The school development impact fees use an incremental expansion approach, which documents the current level of service for public facilities in both quantitative and qualitative measures.
 The intent is to use development impact fee revenue to expand or provide additional capital school facilities, as needed to accommodate new development, based on the current level of service and cost to provide capital improvements.
 All school levels are included in the development impact fees.
 Costs for school buildings, land for school sites, and school buses are included in the fee.
 Finally, credits for future principal payments towards debt is included.